Oskar1504/songstats-api/README.md

 # Songstats api

+this project is an application which uses/scraps the intern api from songstats .com which is an website where multiple data sources like (spotify,youtube,deezer) ar bundled for alot of artists

-this is a small tool which lets you host your own songstats api.
+the provided api from songstats isn't free so i built a small app which lets you host your own api based upon the data provided by the songstats api

 First you scrap the data from the artists u need.